qc-design/plaquette/docs/quickstart.rst

-   Since we currently rely on the ``plaquette`` > ``OpenQASM 3.0`` > ``qiskit`` loop to render a circuit, not *all* circuits supported by ``plaquette`` simulators can be drawn.
+   Since we currently rely on the ``plaquette`` > ``OpenQASM 3.0`` > ``qiskit`` loop to render a circuit, not *all* circuits supported by ``plaquette`` devices can be drawn.
 In particular, any circuit with "error instructions" cannot be converted to OpenQASM, hence it cannot be visualised.
 This is why in the above snippet we **did not** use the ``circuit`` we had already, but we prepared a new one with an empty error